supadhyaya/spring-coach/README.md

 ------------------------
 1. Update the ubuntu package >> sudo apt-get update

-2. Get the IDE for development >> Latest Eclipse IDE like Kepler with JDK 1.7.
-J2EE is preferred instead of JDK >> download the kepler from eclipse website and run the .sh file for setup.
+2. Get the IDE for development >> Latest Eclipse IDE like Kepler.
+   >>download the kepler from eclipse website and run the .sh file for setup.

 3. Install JDK or J2EE.
-Set the path variable of JDK after installation >> Path is where the JAVAC resides in the
+Set the path variable of JDK after installation
+   >> Path is where the JAVAC resides in the machine.
-   machine.

    Put export JAVA_HOME = /yourJava/Installation/Directory/ in your bash file in ubuntu for setting path variable.
    Google it if you are in confusion.

-   JDK installation check >> java -version
+   >>JDK installation check >> java -version

-4. Install the Maven intergration for eclipse from the marketplace. >> Also install the MAVEEN in local system >> sudo apt-get install maven
+4. Install the Maven intergration for eclipse from the marketplace. >> Also install the MAVEEN in local system
+   >> sudo apt-get install maven
-	 Maven install check >> mvn -version
+   >>Maven install check >> mvn -version

   What is Maven ?
   >> For now its good to understand that all the jars and packages available in the www is tracked by Maven.
 So